sectorsedgecommunity/mapping-docs/docs/json/environment.md

 // RW: Used on Railway, Reactor.
 Foggy city with partial clouds, and futuristic skyscrapers riddled with pipes.
 No planets visible.
 // IS: Used on Ice Station, Corahk Canyon, Cold Harbour.
 Coastline of an island with extreme snow mountains, partial clouds.
 No planets visible.
 This skybox/planet is confirmed to be NYX-03.
 // LB: Used on Laboratory.
 Cloud planet with futuristic skyscrapers at sunset.
 A blue gas planet is visible.
 This may be the same planet seen in the default Space skybox.
 // MC: Used on Magma Chamber, Base Omicron.
-Blue-gray harsh mountains with some "pwetty stars" (quote from Paddy on Steam).
+Blue-gray harsh mountains with some "pwetty stars".
 Unlit-side of a planet with a blue atmosphere.
-This MAY be the same planet as in the default Space skybox, but I don't think this is confirmed.
 // ST: Used on Soltrium Temple, Shrine, Aegis Oasis, Devoid Cathedral.
 Pleasant blue-gray mountains with medium clouds.
 Red planet and a gray moon(?) visible.
 // SkyboxRotation: Pitch/yaw of skybox.
 6.283 is approximately 360 degrees on both. π*2?
 // SkyboxVerticalOffset: Vertical offset of the literal sky box. +0.93 or -0.93 maximum before the void is exposed.
 "SkyboxType": "rw",
 "SkyboxRotation": [ 0, 0.7 ],
 "SkyboxVerticalOffset": 0.0,
 // Enclosed: If true, disables shadows, skybox, and crepuscular rays.
-This also makes the top of the map not meshed, which lets you see into the map from the spawn screen.
+This also makes the top of the map invisible, which lets you see into the map from the spawn screen.
 "Enclosed": false,
 // CustomSkyboxColour: Determines if the skybox is a flat 2-color sky.
 True/false.
+Useful for overcast or nighttime maps.
-    // HorizonColour: Color of horizon.
-RGBA?
+    // HorizonColour: RGB Color of horizon.
-    // TopColour: Color of top half of sky.
-RGBA?
+    // TopColour: RGB Color of top half of sky.
 "CustomSkyboxColour": false,
     "HorizonColour": [
-        0,
         0,
         0,
         0